Interpol: Middle East

 According to a report by the Stockholm Center for Freedom that was issued in September 2017, Turkey has weaponized Interpol mechanisms to hunt down legitimate critics and opponents in violation of Interpol's own constitution.
 The report lists abuse cases where not only arrest warrants but also revocation of travel documents and passports were used by Turkey as persecution tools against critics and opponents.
 The harassment campaign targeted foreign companies as well.
 Syrian-Kurd Salih Muslim was briefly detained at Turkey's request on 25 February 2018 in Prague, the capital of the Czech Republic, but was released 2 days later, drawing angry protests from Turkey.
 On 17 March 2018, the Czech authorities dismissed Turkey's request as lacking merit.

-After a senior UAE government official, Ahmed Naser Al-Raisi became the President, Interpol ignored an injunction by the European court of human rights (ECHR), and cooperated with Serbian authorities to extradite a Bahraini activist.
-Ahmed Jaafar Mohamed Ali was extradited to Bahrain in a charter aircraft of Royal Jet, a private Emirati airline headed by an Abu Dhabi royal family member.
-Critics raised concerns that it was just first example of how "red lines will be crossed" under the presidency of Al-Raisi.
-Besides, a warning was raised that after its decision, Interpol will be complicit in any abuse that Ali will face.
-In 2021 it was reported that Ahmed Naser had also allegedly tortured a number of people in the UAE before.
+On 25 January 2022, Serbian authorities extradited a Bahraini dissident, Ahmed Jaafar Mohamed Ali.
+The decision came despite an injunction to postpone the extradition until 25 February by the European Court of Human Rights (ECHR).
+Director of Advocacy at the Bahrain Institute for Rights and Democracy (BIRD), Sayed Ahmed Alwadaei criticized Interpol and said that violating the decision of ECHR indicates how "red lines will be crossed" under Interpol President Ahmed Al-Raisi's leadership.
+When contacted about the case by The Guardian, Interpol stated that decisions regarding extradition and arrests were the responsibility of member countries and Interpol, including its president, is not involved in the process.
+Human rights groups had lobbied against Ahmed Al Raisi's candidacy as Interpol President, accusing him of failing to investigate complaints of torture against UAE security forces, allegations of which he rejects.